-Pursuant to the provisions of Tennessee Public Chapter No. 317, an act known and cited as the "College and University Security Information Act," the following information is available on our Web site (www.columbiastate.edu) or will be provided to you upon request from the Office of Student Services and Enrollment Management:
+Pursuant to the provisions of Tennessee Public Chapter No. 317, an act known and cited as the "College and University Security Information Act," the following information is available on our Web site (www.columbiastate.edu) or will be provided to you upon request from the Office of Student Services and Enrollment Management (Jones Student Center 151):

-- Annual crime statistics and crime rates for crimes occurring on the campus of Columbia State as reported to and compiled by the Tennessee Bureau of Investigation for each of the most recent three (3) years. - Copies of the Board of Regents policies and procedures on campus security.
+- Annual crime statistics and crime rates for crimes occurring on the Columbia State campuses as reported to and compiled by the Tennessee Bureau of Investigation for each of the most recent three (3) years. - Copies of the Board of Regents policies and procedures on campus security.